Lavrisyk/CarwashMVC5/README.md

 -InDesignServer
  ```
 # Launch of the project
--Download Adobe IndesignServer(V2020) and install.
+- Download Adobe IndesignServer(V2020) and install.
 Add reference in the project WebCarWash.

 - Open the project in Visual Studio.
 - in the `web.config` file, change the connection string according to your system.
    ```
    <connectionString> <add name = "ServicesContext" providerName = "System.Data.SqlClient" connectionString = "Data Source = (LocalDb) \ MSSQLLocalDB; Home Directory = WebCarWashTest; Integrated Security = SSPI; AttachDBFilename = | DataDirectory | \ WebCarWashTest.mdf "/>
    ```
--In file Global.asax remove comment on record
+- In file Global.asax remove comment on record
 ```Database.SetInitializer(new ServiceDbInitializer()) ```